The temptation to wear lightweight, inappropriate and unsafe clothing increases with the temperature.

-Their Amourlite ™ construction uses polyamide fibres, originally used in military parachute cord, with heavy-duty denim to create fabric with the softness and feel of traditional jeans with much greater durability.
+Their Amourlite ™ construction uses polyamide fibres, originally used in military parachute cord, with heavy-duty denim to create fabric with the softness and feel of classic jeans with much greater durability.

 Made with a single layer of moisture-wicking, fast-drying Armourlite, these are perfect for the UK’s spring and summer.
-If you’re after comfort on and off the bike in warmer weather, these are an excellent choice.
+These are an excellent choice if you’re after comfort on and off the bike in warmer weather.

 We like their simple cut, single-layer design, soft, stretchy fabric, and great breathability.

 - Not as versatile as some options